Ekaaf/passport/README.md

 #### Step-4
 Copy/rename .env.example file as .env.
 Configre the mysql database
 #### Step-5
 If you use vivasoft_structure.sql, you can use seeder to generate sample data.
-Run the following commands : php artisan db:seed --class=UsersTableSeeder php artisan db:seed --class=CategoriesTableSeeder
+Run the following commands : <br>
+php artisan db:seed --class=UsersTableSeeder <br>
+php artisan db:seed --class=CategoriesTableSeeder
 You can find the password for login in app/database/UsersTableSeeder.php